Fire and rescue services

 More information:

 Public protests, strikes, demonstrations and events that draw large groups of people occur regularly and often with little notice, mainly in central Athens around Syntagma Square, Omonia Square and Exarchia.
-They can also occur in major cities, including Thessaloniki around Aristotelous Square, Egnatia Street, the Arch of Galerius and the campus of Aristotle University.
-These protests can disrupt public transport and roads.
-Protesters and police could also clash.
-Sometimes petrol bombs and fireworks are thrown by protesters, and police deploy tear gas.
+They can also occur in other major cities, including Thessaloniki around Aristotelous Square, Egnatia Street, the Arch of Galerius and the campus of Aristotle University.
+Protesters and police could clash.
+Sometimes petrol bombs and fireworks are thrown by protesters, and police deploy tear gas, water cannons and flash bangs.

-Violent clashes can occur between supporters of rival football teams.
-Molotov cocktails and stones have been thrown and people have been killed.
+Violent clashes can occur between supporters of rival sporting teams.
+Molotov cocktails and stones have been thrown, and people have been killed.

 To protect yourself during periods of unrest: